arexbold/TripleBondChallenge/README.md

 - Additionally, you cannot use Battle Items on a Pokemon that used a setup move, or the reverse order.

 ### TMs/HMs usage
 - TMs will not disappear after use due to a bug.
 You cannot keep using that TM.
 Please keep track.
+I will try to fix this eventually.

 ### Bug Catching Scout Reward
 - After you beat Gym 4, you are now allowed to replace 1 mon from your team via the Bug Catching area in National Park.